devoblazintrails/devoblazintrails.github.io/_pages/our-services.md

 <div class="row">
   <div class="column">
       <h2 class="centered">❤️ Who We Help</h2>
-      <p class="centered">We partner with businesses of all sizes—from small teams to medium and enterprise organizations—looking to leverage Salesforce to streamline operations and deepen customer relationships.
+      <p class="centered">We partner with businesses of all sizes, from small teams to medium and enterprise organizations, looking to leverage Salesforce to streamline operations and deepen customer relationships.
       <br>
       <br>
 We’ve supported clients by:<br>